 view large

-Canadair was experienced with their Bizjets, a strechted version of the Challenger was launched in 1991 aimed at the Regional market.
+Canadair was already experienced with their Bizjets, a stretched version of the Challenger was launched in 1991 aimed at the Regional market.
 While production of the 50-seaters have stopped, the 70 to 90 passenger versions still sell reasonably.

 other links: